IoT Healthcare Market Overview

 Additionally, the remote patient monitoring services are growing with increase in patient-centered medical homes.
 Effective remote patient monitoring is possible with the help of IoT platforms, such as telemedicine, medication management, connected imaging, and others.

-The companies operating in the internet of things healthcare industry are expanding and developing their product portfolio.
+The companies operating in the IoT healthcare industry are expanding and developing their product portfolio.
 For instance, in January 2018, Medtronic plc announced that the company has received approval from the U.S. Food and Drug Administration for a new clinician programmer for use with the SynchroMed(TM)II Intrathecal Drug Delivery system, an implantable pump that provides targeted drug delivery for chronic pain and severe spasticity.
 The SynchroMed II clinician programmer is an application that runs on a tablet that includes a vibrant screen display and simple and guided workflows.
 The clinician programmer communicates wirelessly to the SynchroMed II pump and helps in auto-calculations to ensure accuracy.

 Similarly, in November 2017, Medtronic plc announced that the company’s Medtronic Care Management Services (MCMS) business has commenced the launch of new telehealth solutions in support of its national contract awarded by the U.S. Department of Veterans Affairs, for Home Telehealth Devices and Services.
 The aim of launching telehealth solutions is to serve complex, chronic, co-morbid patients, and includes new technology platforms and multiple, integrated diagnostic devices to help meet differing clinical needs and comfort levels with technology.